 Ecuador’s Membership in International Organizations

 Ecuador and the United States belong to a number of the same international organizations, including the United Nations, Organization of American States, International Monetary Fund, Inter-American Development Bank, and World Trade Organization.
-Ecuador ended its participation in the Bolivarian Alliance for the Americas in 2018 and the Union of South American Nations in 2019.
-Ecuador announced its withdrawal from the Organization of Petroleum Exporting Countries in December 2019.
+Ecuador ended its participation in the Bolivarian Alliance for the Americas (ALBA) in 2018 and the Union of South American Nations (UNASUR) in 2019.
+Ecuador announced its withdrawal from the Organization of Petroleum Exporting Countries in 2019.

 Principal U.S. embassy officials are listed in the Department’s Key Officers List.

 The United States maintains an embassy in Quito and a consulate general in Guayaquil, Ecuador.
 More information on the U.S. diplomatic presence in Ecuador can be found on the website for the embassy and consulate.
 Principal U.S. Embassy officials are listed in the Department’s Key Officers list.